EmilHvitfeldt/smltar/docs/04_stemming.md

 ## Compare some stemming options

 Let's compare a few simple stemming algorithms and see what results we end with.
-Let's look at "The Fir-Tree", specifically the tidied dataset from which we have removed stop words.
+Let's look at "The Fir-Tree", specifically the tidied data set from which we have removed stop words.
 Let's compare three very straightforward stemming approaches.

 - **Only remove final instances of the letter "s".** This probably strikes you as not a great idea after our discussion in this chapter, but it is something that people try in real life, so let's see what the impact is.
 - **Handle plural endings with slightly more complex rules in the "S" stemmer.** The S-removal stemmer or "S" stemmer of @Harman91 is a simple algorithm with only three rules.^[This simple, "weak" stemmer is handy to have in your toolkit for many applications.
 Notice how we implement it here using `dplyr::case_when()`.]